![]() |

 As Cookie's Tap evolved into Cookie's Restaurant over the years, they became known for their Portuguese specialties, of course.
 A favorite meal there was the Vovo Cabral, made with cheese layered over flounder baked in tomatoes and wine.
 Friday's wife, Clara Cabral Cook, became known for her wonderful kale soup, as well, and worked in the place she loved into the 1980s, well into her own 80s, according to David W. Dunlap on his terrific website/blog/history archive Building Provincetown.
 Visit his site and read more about 133 Commercial Street and its occupants over the years, and enjoy photographs and other historic tidbits there as well.

-the same year the painting above was done.
+This ad appeared in The Advocate in 1948, the same year the painting above was done. |

 The painting at the top of this page seems to have captured the natures of some of the "characters" who were frequent customers of this storied Provincetown hangout.
 It was painted in 1948 by Kare (Charles) Anton Kaeselau (say Kay-slo,) born in 1889, in Stockholm, Sweden.
 Kaeselau was a painter, lithographer and teacher who had studied in Chicago, Paris, London, and with Charles W. Hawthorne in Provincetown.